-- Combine images, drawings, movies, and sounds in your presentations.
+- Available for Windows, Linux, and Android - Combine images, drawings, movies, and sounds in your presentations.
 Simply insert them from files, or import your images directly from a scanner. - Animate objects and create slide transitions in numerous styles and variations to captivate your audience. - Create and organize your slide contents efficiently and with ease.
 Many practical templates are included to help you find an attractive design for your presentation quickly. - Use a full range of text formatting features which are at your disposal. - Structure your thoughts before and while delivering your presentations using the handy built-in outliner capability. - Manage even the largest slideshows using one of many tools provided, such as the slide sorter. - Save your presentations in PowerPoint format or export them as images. - Print handout sheets for your audience.

-SoftMaker Presentations is continually being improved based on the needs of our customers.
-If, in the course of your work, you encounter a need for a feature that is not available, or you have suggestions for improvements or changes, please write to us.
-We want Presentations to measure up to our users' wishes, and your feedback is critical to us in meeting that goal!
+SoftMaker Presentations is in continuing development, and we welcome comments and suggestions from our users.
+If, in the course of your work, you encounter a need for a feature that isn't present, or you have other suggestions, write to us - we want SoftMaker Presentations to measure up to the users' wishes!